Tencent : scraps plan to invest $150 million in Chinese education firm VIPKid - sources | MarketScreener

-VIPKid dismissed the news as untrue, while Tencent did not respond to a request for comment.
+VIPKid dismissed the news as untrue and said it was in fundraising talks with Tencent and other investors.
+Tencent did not respond to a request for comment.

 According to the people, the Chinese tech giant had given a verbal nod for the investment and VIPKid had hoped this would help lure others to the fundraising that would value the company at $4.5 billion prior to the financing round.